 5) Technical installations must have an alarm.
 Abnormal operational conditions must be reported.

 7) Suitable personal protective equipment must be used.
-Disposal of contaminated protective equipment must be in sealed containers labeled as specified in art.
+Disposal of contaminated protective equipment must be in sealed containers labelled as specified in art.
 6. Lab coats, which are being used during the work with these substances, must be kept separate from other lab coats, and it must be assessed whether or not they are posing a risk, before they are sent off to laundry.
 Contaminated lab coats must be regarded as waste.

 8) Do not smoke, drink or eat in rooms where working with the substances is taking place.